 The only reason I didn't rate this one a full five stars was because a few of the scenes and some of the dialogue didn't seem to flow as well as a most of the book.
 Otherwise this was an awesome, fast-paced thriller and the best part is that this is just the first book in a series.
 I can't wait for more.

-I recommend this one for anyone who loves YA and mysteries.
+I recommend this one for anyone who loves political thrillers with real life scenarios.